Which Regenerative Skincare Injectable is Right for You?

 Facial injection downtime

 Once your skin's recovered and you can see the results, Sculptra results will last for several months, but Radiesse tends to last the longest.
 This does, however, depend on your course of treatment.
-Polynucleotides and Profhilo Structura usually require maintenance treatments to preserve the end appearance, while microneedling and exosome treatments can be effective for improving skin quality, but are generally a little less predictable in how long results will last.
+Polynucleotides and Profhilo treatments usually require maintenance treatments to preserve the end appearance, while microneedling and exosome skincare can be effective for improving skin quality, but are generally a little less predictable in how long results will last.

 Choose your treatment plan with Save Face